Datarade Review: Key Features and Insights

 Data Discovery: Datarade aggregates thousands of data products into a searchable, free-to-browse catalog.

-Datarade’s marketplace offers two navigation paths.
-Data Categories serve buyers who know the type of data they need (financial, geospatial, B2B contact, AI training data, etc.), with 20+ top-level categories and dozens of subcategories.
+Datarade's marketplace offers two navigation paths.
+Data Categories serve buyers who know the type of data they need (financial, geospatial, B2B contact, AI training data), with 20+ top-level categories and dozens of subcategories.
 Use Cases serve buyers who know their business problem first (algorithmic trading, B2B data enrichment, credit scoring, LLM training, AI agent integration), letting the platform map the problem to relevant data types.

 RFP Broadcasting: Post a data request and receive competing offers from 2,600+ providers.

-Datarade’s Post Your Data Request feature inverts the traditional buying process.
-Instead of cold-approaching vendors one at a time, buyers fill out a structured form capturing their requirements, data category, geographic coverage, delivery frequency (one-time, ongoing, or usage-based), preferred delivery format, and budget range (from under $1,000 to over $100,000).
+Datarade's Post Your Data Request feature inverts the traditional buying process.
+Instead of cold-approaching vendors one at a time, buyers fill out a structured form capturing their requirements, data category, geographic coverage, delivery frequency, preferred delivery format, and budget range.
 Datarade broadcasts this to its 2,600+ registered providers, and buyers receive competing offers within 24-48 hours.
+This model surfaces providers buyers would never find through browsing alone, and it works particularly well for niche or international data needs where the provider landscape is unfamiliar.

 Monda Share handles data product creation and delivery, letting providers onboard data from any source and make it AI-ready without writing code.
-Supported sources and destinations include Google Cloud Storage, Azure Blob Storage, Amazon Redshift, Amazon S3, Snowflake, Google BigQuery, PostgreSQL, and SFTP via pre-built connectors.
+Supported destinations include Google Cloud Storage, Azure Blob Storage, Amazon Redshift, Amazon S3, Snowflake, Google BigQuery, PostgreSQL, and SFTP via pre-built connectors.

+Monda Promote handles the commercial side: catalog and storefront tools for data catalog creation, branded storefront publishing, marketplace integrations, and centralized demand management.
 A single catalog created in Monda can sync to Datarade, Snowflake Marketplace, Databricks Marketplace, Google Cloud Analytics Hub, AWS Data Exchange, and SAP Business Data Cloud via pre-built integrations.
-Providers can also launch their own branded data marketplace within a week using Monda's white-label capability.
+Data Commerce Cloud reached $1M+ ARR and its 500th customer milestone in 2023.

 Integrations and Partnerships: Datarade connects with major enterprise data platforms.

-On the buyer side, Datarade maintains distribution partnerships with SAP Datasphere Marketplace, Google Cloud Analytics Hub, Databricks Marketplace, Alation Marketplaces, and AltHub (listed on its company page), so buyers on those platforms can access Datarade-listed products.
+On the buyer side, Datarade maintains distribution partnerships with SAP Datasphere Marketplace, Google Cloud Analytics Hub, Databricks Marketplace, Alation Marketplaces, and AltHub (listed on its company page).
 The platform also surfaces MCP-enabled provider listings as a filterable category, letting AI agents query external datasets via the Model Context Protocol.
+Monda holds certified partner status as a Snowflake Select Partner, a Databricks Validated Data Partner, and a Google Cloud Partner.
+Its Information Security Management System is ISO/IEC 27001:2022 certified, with a public Trust Center available for security review.

 Pricing: Free for buyers, quote-based subscriptions for data providers.